 It might not be the most common thing on the shelves, but a glass of cherry juice, particularly tart cherry juice, has been show to boost melatonin levels and helps some people experiencing insomnia.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-If you still have trouble sleeping and would like to make an appointment with a sleep specialist, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+If you still have trouble sleeping and would like to make an appointment with a sleep specialist, schedule online, through your myCEENTAchart account, or by calling 704-295-3000.